Schlavioner/gamma_flow/paper_JOSS/paper.md

 isotopes (multi-label spectra).
 Hence, classification approaches like k-nearest-neighbours that solely depend on the similarity between training and test spectra are not applicable.

-This paper presents `GAMMA_FLOW`, a python package that includes the
+This paper presents `gamma_flow`, a python package that includes the
 - classification of test spectra to predict their constituents
 - denoising of test spectra for better recognizability
 - outlier detection to evaluate the model's applicability to test spectra